lnpassos/Cognizant/readme.md

 ## Project Overview

 This project is a **document and folder management system** based on URLs.
 It allows users to create dynamic URLs to store and manage files securely.
-Only the user who created a file or folder can access and manage them, ensuring privacy through **JWT authentication** and robust security validations.
+Only the user who created a file or folder can access and manage them, ensuring privacy through **JWT authentication** and robust **security validations**.

 ### Example:
 A folder such as `documents/reviews` can store multiple files that can be accessed and managed at any time.
 When uploading a file with the same name, the system automatically assigns a version number to maintain a **file versioning system**.